 For higher performance and lower drift, use a reference such as the ADR4550.
-Use a low power reference such as the ADR3450 at the expense of a slight decrease in the noise performance.
-It is recommended to use a reference buffer such as the ADA4807-1 between the reference and the ADC reference input.
-It is important to consider the optimum capacitance necessary to keep the reference buffer stable as well as to meet the minimum ADC requirement stated previously in this section (that is, a 10 μF ceramic chip capacitor, C{REF}).
+Using a low power reference such as the ADR3450 can result in a slight decrease in the noise performance.
+It is recommended to use a reference buffer, such as the ADA4807-1, between the reference and the ADC reference input.
+It is important to consider the optimum capacitance necessary to keep the reference buffer stable as well as to meet the minimum ADC requirement stated previously in this section (that is, a $10~\mu F$ ceramic chip capacitor, C{REF}).